 Mortuary archaeology is the study of human funerary practices across space and time.
 This course will investigate the theoretical foundations of archaeology, as well as the methods archaeologists use to understand how people treat their dead.
 In particular, we will focus on the different ways in which the dead influence the living in both prehistoric and historic contexts.
 Topics to be covered include memorials and memorialization, political (mis)use of graves, mass graves, and bioarchaeology.
 Readings, lectures, discussions, presentations, projects, and papers will allow students to examine mortuary archaeology from multiple perspectives.
 Offered occasionally.
 Prerequisite: Anthropology 110.

 A detailed examination of human skeletal anatomy, variation, growth, and development stressing characteristics diagnostic of sex, age, and ethnic origin.
 Emphasis is given to techniques useful in demographic reconstruction of past populations.
 Identification of paleopathological conditions is included.
-Specimens from the Logan Museum collections serve as study material.
 Lectures and laboratory.
 Offered occasionally.
 Prerequisite: Anthropology 120 or consent of instructor.

 An introduction to quantitative and material considerations in anthropological theory.
 Quantitative analysis of data is stressed, including elementary parametric and nonparametric statistics and elementary data processing.
 Offered odd years, spring semester.
 Prerequisite: Anthropology 201; or two 100-level anthropology courses and CSCI 111; or consent of instructor.